 Children who suffer from anxiety and sadness frequently display their distress through their behavior.
-Performance anxiety or bullying in school is often observed by sleep problems, refusal to go to school, various physical complaints expressed in order to avoid the object of their fear.
-Therapy permits for the child to name the object of his fear and to allow it to exist without shame.
-Once identified, the child can then develop various tools in order to have more control over it.
+Performance anxiety or bullying in school is often observed by sleep problems, refusal to go to school, various physical complaints expressed in order to avoid their fear.
+Therapy permits the child to name his fear and allow it to exist without shame.
+Once identified, therapy helps the child develop ways of coping with it.

-Depression is often encountered in adolescence in response to an impasse in order to find solutions to an confusion of identity, the youth seeking to develop himself through expectations of parents, the school and so on.
-The youth at this stage is in a quest of self-discovering himself.
+Depression is often encountered in adolescence in response to difficulty in finding solutions.
+The latter can occur in contextx of identity confusion, the youth seeking to develop himself through the expectations of his parents, his school and so on.
+The youth at this stage is in the quest of self-discovering himself.

-It is common towards the end of secondary school that the adolescent has difficulty projecting into the future and does not perceive the usefulness of his studies.
+It is common towards the end of highschool that the adolescent has difficulty projecting himself into the future and does not perceive the usefulness of his studies.
 It is at this moment that efforts to study can diminish and lead to school demotivation .